 Reliable Just-in-Time Deliveries

 Health care facilities and practitioners would rather use precious space serving patient needs versus using that same space to store inventory.
-"Space is at a premium, and it is driving a lot more just-in-time deliveries because there is less storage space," said Jeff Jackson, senior vice president of operations for Penske Logistics.
+"Space is at a premium, and it is driving a lot more just-in-time deliveries because there is less storage space," said Jeff Jackson, president of Penske Logistics.

 Visibility is critical when managing lean inventories.
 "The visibility tools Penske uses help ensure health care facilities have the right products in the right place at the right time to improve patient care," Jackson said.